vincentho32/FastFoodMarketingCampaign_AB-Test/README.md

 first four weeks.

 ## Goal
-Evaluate A/B testing results and decide which marketing strategy works the best.
+Conduct A/B testing and decide which marketing strategy works the best.

 ## Data